fovendor/FLUX-Fill/README.md

   - The plugin provides an interactive HTML interface for selecting mask areas and entering tooltips.
 This is implemented through an [artifact within Open WebUI](https://docs.openwebui.com/features/code-execution/artifacts/).
 If you close the artifact, you can find it in the chat context menu..
   - Use valves and several attempts at inpeinting to get good results.
+  - Upload your own images to edit using the Load button in the Inpainting web interface.

 ### Saving Images